bmarland1022/AutomationScripting/README.md

 - Responsible for monitoring if MainBotFunction is running.
 Checks every couple seconds and will send an email to my phone if an error has occured, so I can come manually restart the script.

 ** Note: this was written for personal use with no thought given into variable names or code conciseness at the time.
+** All code is original and my own, except for a few lines about the audio capture and email module, which were taken from various YouTube tutorials on how to run those modules, very baseline.